 - Inspection of welded joint is difficult.

-Folding & bending tabs is economical way of making permanent joints.
+Folding or bending tabs is an economical way for making permanent sheet metal joints.
 This process does not require additional hardware.
-Only forming machine is required to make permanent joint.

-Soft steel, aluminium, copper and brass can be joined with this operation.
+This operation can be done on sheetmetal bending machine.
+Soft steel, aluminium, copper and brass can be joined using TAB Joints.

 - Additional fasteners are not required.